 If you cannot get to Safe Mode, we need to next rule of the hardware of the computer.
 We recommend downloading and burning a Linux Live CD.
 By booting to a Linux Live CD, this rules out problems with the memory, the video card, the motherboard and most other devices connected to the PC.
 If you’re able to do this, you likely have a problem with your hard drive or the Windows installation on that drive.
 Try reinstalling Windows.

 My Computer Keeps Restarting

-If your PC restarts and gets stuck in a loop of rebooting, this probably means you either have bad RAM, a corrupt hard drive or some other problem within the Windows Operating System.
+If your computer will not boot because it is stuck in a reboot loop, this probably means you either have bad RAM, a corrupt hard drive or some other problem within the Windows Operating System.
 If you want to check your RAM for errors, try memetest86.
 You can also try booting to Safe Mode by tapping F8 when you first boot the computer.
 If you can get into Safe Mode, try a chkdsk in Windows.
 Chkdsk is available in Windows 2000 and Windows XP.
 To run a chkdsk, go to My Computer and right-click the drive you want to scan, then select Properties.
 Under the Tools tab, you will see a section for Error Checking.
 Click Check Now. and make sure the automatically fix errors box is marked.
 If none of that works, backup any data you can and reinstall Windows.

 Computer is Completely Dead